DorAchimier/ApiServer/README.md

 1. switch to "master" branch
 1. download the zip file (Code -> Download Zip)
 2. unzip
-3. open the directory directory in the terminal
+3. open the ApiServer-master/ChatServer/ChatApi directory in the terminal
-4. type the command `npm install`
+4. type the command `dotnet run`
-5. type the command `npm start`

 # run the Reviews page
+1. switch to "master" branch
+1. download the zip file (Code -> Download Zip)
+2. unzip
+3. open the ApiServer-master/ChatServer/ChatServer directory in the terminal
+4. type the command `dotnet run`
+5. open https://localhost:7012 in a web browser